Monteverdi Hai 450

-The Monteverdi Hai 450 SS was a mid-engined prototype, an attempt to create a full sports car complementing the company's High Speed line.
-It was intended to be a direct competitor to the top of the list super sports cars of Lamborghini, Ferrari and Maserati.
+The Monteverdi Hai 450 SS is a mid-engined prototype sports car built by Monteverdi to complement the company's High Speed line.
+It was intended to be a direct competitor to high end sports cars from Lamborghini, Ferrari and Maserati.

 History

 A magenta Hai 450 SS prototype debuted at the 1970 Geneva Auto Show.
-It had a 6974 cc V8 from Chrysler positioned behind the two front seats.
-It took its name from the output of the engine, and the German word for shark, Hai.
-The body was presumably designed by Trevor Fiore, of Carrozzeria Fissore, although some sources credit Pietro Frua.
-A second car was made with a longer wheelbase and minor detail changes like door handles and red bodywork.
+It had a 6974 cc V8 from Chrysler positioned behind the two seats.
+Its name combined the German word for "shark" (Hai) and the rated output of the engine.

+A second car was built with a longer wheelbase and minor detail changes like door handles and red bodywork.
 This car was named the Hai 450 GTS to mark the changes.

-Monteverdi initially planned to produce 49 copies, but the production was halted after the two prototypes.
+Monteverdi initially planned to produce 49 copies, but production was halted after the two prototypes.
 Only one car was actually sold, although in a 1974 interview Peter Monteverdi claimed to have delivered eleven of the cars.
-In the 1990s, two additional replicas from spare parts were made by Monteverdi, those now reside in the Swiss National Transport Museum in Luzern.
+In the 1990s, Monteverdi used spare parts to built two additional replicas, which now reside in the Swiss National Transport Museum in Luzern.

-Paul Frère tested the 450SS, reaching 0-100 km/h in 6.9 seconds and a top speed of 270.6 km/h.
+Paul Frère tested the 450 SS, reaching 0-100 km/h in 6.9 seconds and a top speed of 270.6 km/h.
 The 450 GTS, tested by Autozeitung, reached 0-100 km/h in 5.5 seconds and a top speed of 280 km/h.
 Curb weight of the 450 SS was 1756 kg as tested by Automobil-Revue in 1970, considerably higher than the factory numbers.

-The Hai had large parts commonality with Monteverdi's front-engined cars, meaning that a large number of Chrysler parts were used.
-It has the same de Dion rear axle as the 375 High Speed, and may be the only mid-engined car ever to have used a recirculating ball steering setup.
+Like Monteverdi's front-engined cars, the Hai made extensive use of Chrysler parts.
+It has the same de Dion rear axle as the 375 High Speed, and may be the only mid-engined car ever to have used recirculating ball steering.

+Styling controversy

+The body design is usually attributed to Trevor Fiore, of Carrozzeria Fissore, although some sources credit Pietro Frua.